Progress in construction management creates better change

 Diverse construction management outperform competitors

 Diversity means that a workforce is being informed by a variety of different points of view and the experience of different lives and backgrounds.
 The impact of this has been vastly underestimated in the past but recent studies have identified key positive benefits – one recent study found that diverse businesses were 33% more likely to outperform competitors and organisations with diverse boards more than 40% likely to see higher profits.
-Diversity in the construction sector has been historically problematic, especially when it comes to bringing more women into the industry.
+Diversity in the construction sector has been historically problematic, especially when it comes to bringing more women into the construction industry.
 Aside from the lack of understanding of the positive benefits of doing this there have been other obstacles, from roles that are too inflexible to discrimination fears.
 This situation is gradually starting to shift as progress in the construction industry continues to drive positive change.
 It’s not just with respect to gender that there has been movement but on the base of racial diversity too.
 In the coming years the sector is primed for a huge shift towards more racially and culturally diverse teams informing broader perspectives and a more energised and open approach.

 A focus on innovation in construction management